Haze 1 StrainGenetics

-First bred in the Bay area in the 70’s, Haze 1 mixes classic landrace strains (Thai x Columbian x Mexican x Jamaica) to produce a tasty, heady and relatively potent, old-school high.
+First bred in the Bay area in the ’70s, Haze 1 mixes classic landrace strains (Thai x Columbian x Mexican x Jamaica) to produce a tasty, heady and relatively potent, old-school high.
 There may even be some Southern Indian in the mix too if you go back a generation.
-Nirvana are proud of this one and recommend it for both as recreational or medicinal seeds.
+Nirvana is proud of this one and recommend it for both as recreational or medicinal seeds.

 Buzzy, buzzy, buzzy.
 On Haze 1 you will have bucketfuls of energy and feel really creative.
 It should provide focus too so that you can follow through on those creative instincts.
 Cerebral as hell, it will have you thinking up your next big plans and alighting on philosophical insights.
 There is a light, tingly, body-buzz to compliment the head-high.
 Lovely.

 As with many Hazes, Haze 1 gives off a predominantly lemon scent indicating a high limonene content.
 There are also pleasant floral, spice, and pine notes here too.
 These flavours both come through in the taste which is sweet and a bit chocolatey to boot.
 Altogether delicious, and bound to be beloved by sativa fans.

 Medical Benefits Haze 1 Strain

 The relatively high level of THC, usually upwards of 15%, should be good for managing pain, stress or depression.
 Some sativas have been known to be too heady for beginners, or those